-Physical Health

-Not Hazardous Carcinogen Category 1A

-Specific Target Organ Toxicity - Repeated Exposure Category 1

-Label Elements:

-DANGER

-May cause cancer by inhalation.

-Causes damage to lungs through prolonged or repeated exposure by inhalation.
+Physical Health Not Hazardous Carcinogen Category 1A Specific Target Organ Toxicity - Repeated Exposure Category 1 Label Elements: DANGER May cause cancer by inhalation.
+Prevention Causes damage to lungs through prolonged or Obtain special instructions before use. repeated exposure by inhalation.
+Do not handle until all safety precautions have Response: been read and understood.
+If exposed or concerned: Get medical advic e.

-Response:

-If exposed or concerned: Get medical advice.

-Disposal:

-Dispose of contents/containers in accordance with national and local regulation

-Prevention

-Obtain special instructions before use.

-Do not handle until all safety precautions have

-been read and understood.

 Do not breathe dust.

-Do not eat, drink or smoke when using this
+Disposal: Do not eat, drink or smoke when using this Dispose of contents and containers in accor dance product. with national and local regulation Wear protective gloves and eye protection.
+In case of inadequate ventilation wear respiratory protection.

-product.

-Wear safety glasses or goggles.

-In case of inadequate ventilation wear respiratory

-protection.